GISD & Community Mental Health Resources

 The Carver Center for Families is located in the heart of Georgetown (1200 West 17th Street) at the site of the original Carver Elementary school.
 The site was purchased from GISD by the Georgetown Health Foundation and launched the center on behalf of the Georgetown community in January of 2023.
 STARRY, a local non-profit organization, anchors the site managing daily operations, logistics, outreach, and programming.
 In addition to the center being used as an inclusive gathering place for all members of the greater Georgetown community, the site will house a number of local area non-profit organizations with the overall goal of collaboratively addressing the social determinants that may exist for a family.

-While families may access the center independent of the school district, the GISD Counseling Services team may work with families to submit a referral to the center on behalf of a family when basic and/or mental health concerns arise.
+While families may access the center independent of the school district, the GISD Counseling Services team may work with families to submit an inquiry to the center on behalf of a family when basic needs determinants arise for a family.
 Once permission is received by the family to submit information to the Carver Center, specific non-profit organizations will have the opportunity to connect with the family independent of GISD.

 The Carver Center for Families is not affiliated with GISD and the school district cannot guarantee any outcome.
 For more information about the center, click below: